diodezener/starter-academic/content/publication/journal-article-3/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "*submitted to IEEE Transactions on Power Systems"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: """
+In transient stability simulators such as PSS/E, the bus frequency is estimated using a window of (positive-sequence) phasor angle measurements.
+A digital filter is often used to account for the filtering effect in actual measurement devices and to eliminate sudden changes during frequency computations.
+Although transient stability simulators label the filtered angle derivative as the ``frequency", the frequency provided by such programs does not match actual measurements reported by phasor measurement units (PMUs), which makes it difficult to gauge the validity of studies (e.g., wide-area event detection and control applications) that are based on such simulations.
+In this paper, we implement a frequency computation method directly using positive phasor angles provided by simulators.
+The proposed method is tested on two systems extensively and validated against the measurements of an actual PMU.
+The improved frequency measurements closely match PMU responses.
+Cross-validation results also suggest the method may be used for other systems without conducting full time-domain simulations.
+"""
 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes